TheManOfTeel/portfolio/README.md

 ng e2e
 ```

 Angular CLI does not come with an end-to-end testing framework by default.
-You can choose one that suits your needs.
+This project uses Cypress for e2e.

 ## Additional Resources